 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any stage of clinical development.
 Clinical trials may produce negative or inconclusive results, and we may decide, or regulators may require us, to conduct additional clinical or preclinical trials.
 In addition, data obtained from trials are susceptible to varying interpretations, and regulators may not interpret our data as favorably as we do, which may delay, limit or prevent regulatory approval.
 For example, the Phase 2 Elevage Study in mild Alzheimer's disease and type 2 diabetes did not meet its primary endpoints.
 Success in preclinical testing and early clinical trials does not ensure that later clinical trials will generate the same results or otherwise provide adequate data to demonstrate the efficacy and safety of a drug candidate.
 Frequently, drug candidates that have shown promising results in early clinical trials have subsequently suffered significant setbacks in later clinical trials.
-In addition, the design of a clinical trial can determine whether its results will support approval of a product and flaws in the design of a clinical trial may not become apparent until the clinical trial is well advanced.
-While members of our management team have experience in designing clinical trials, our company has limited experience in designing clinical trials, and we may be unable to design and execute a clinical trial to support regulatory approval.
+In addition, the design of a clinical trial can determine whether its results will support approval of a product and flaws in the design of a clinical trial, our company has limited experience in designing clinical trials, and we may be unable to design and execute a clinical trial to support regulatory approval.
+Further, clinical trials of potential products often reveal that it is not practical or feasible to continue development efforts.
 For example, if the results of our future clinical trials of our drug candidates do not achieve the primary efficacy endpoints or demonstrate safety, the prospects for approval of these candidates would be materially and adversely affected.
 If our drug candidates are found to be unsafe or lack efficacy, we will not be able to obtain regulatory approval for them and our business would be materially harmed.